 and like the wind our sins sweep us away.

-Epidemics are diseases but are not the root of the disease.
+Epidemics are diseases but are not the cause of the disease.
 For example, AIDS is the disease; HIV is the virus that causes the disease.
 SARS is the disease; SARS Coronavirus-1 is the virus that causes the disease.
 The current disease is called COVID-19 and the virus is called SARS Coronavirus-2.
 In the same way, the Bible says that sins (plural) are a spiritual disease; sin (singular) is its root, and it results in death.

 They traveled from Mount Hor along the route to the Red Sea, to go around Edom.
 But the people grew impatient on the way; 5 they spoke against God and against Moses, and said, “Why have you brought us up out of Egypt to die in the wilderness?
 There is no bread!
 There is no water!
 And we detest this miserable food!”